refinedev/refine/documentation/docs/ui-integrations/chakra-ui/components/themed-layout/index.md

 };
 ```

-`<ThemedLayoutV2>` component that uses the [`<Drawer>`][chakra-ui-drawer] from Chakra UI library to define the layout and structure of a web page.
+`<ThemedLayout>` component that uses the [`<Drawer>`][chakra-ui-drawer] from Chakra UI library to define the layout and structure of a web page.
 It includes customizable components for the header, sidebar, title, footer, and off-layout area, which can be replaced or customized as needed.

-By using `<ThemedLayoutV2>`, developers can create a consistent look and feel across multiple pages or sections of a website, while also improving code maintainability and reusability.
-The customizable sections of `<ThemedLayoutV2>` include:
+By using `<ThemedLayout>`, developers can create a consistent look and feel across multiple pages or sections of a website, while also improving code maintainability and reusability.
+The customizable sections of `<ThemedLayout>` include:

 - [`<ThemedHeader>`][themed-header]: displayed at the top of the page and can display the user's name and avatar.
 - [`<ThemedSider>`][themed-sider]: displayed on the left side of the page and can display menu items.
-- [`<ThemedTitleV2>`][themed-title]: displayed at the top of [`<ThemedSider>`][themed-sider] and includes an icon and text.
+- [`<ThemedTitle>`][themed-title]: displayed at the top of [`<ThemedSider>`][themed-sider] and includes an icon and text.
 - `<Footer>`: displayed at the bottom of the page.
 - `<OffLayoutArea>`: rendered outside of the main layout component and can be placed anywhere on the page while still being part of the overall layout.